Capitol Limited: Equipment

-The Capitol Limited used bilevel Superliner equipment.
+The Capitol Limited was one of two Amtrak services in the Eastern United States to operate with bilevel Superliner equipment, with the other being Auto Train.
 Pre-COVID, a typical Capitol Limited had 2 GE P40DC/P42DC locomotives, a Viewliner II baggage car, a Superliner transition sleeper, 2 Superliner sleepers, a Superliner dining car or diner-lounge, a Superliner Sightseer Lounge, and 3 Superliner coaches.
 The transition sleeper, Sightseer Lounge, and one coach were removed during pandemic cutbacks.
 One sleeper and a second coach were removed in early 2023 due to Superliner shortages resulting from the introduction of the and the Canadian National Railway requiring the to operate with Superliners.
 Amtrak began replacing the older P40DC and P42DC locomotives with Siemens ALC-42 locomotives in 2023.